viamrobotics/docs/docs/components/motor/_index.md

 ### GetPosition

 Report the position of the motor based on its encoder.
 The value returned is the number of revolutions relative to its zero position.
-This method will raise an exception if position reporting is not supported by the motor.
+This method raises an exception if position reporting is not supported by the motor.

 {{< tabs >}}
 {{% tab name="Python" %}}